 One-pager websites or generally pages that contain different sections (often with repeating types of content) can be realized in multiple ways:

-- The sections are created as subpages of the parent page, like in our one-pager example.
+- You can create the sections as subpages of the parent page like in our one-pager example.

 Here are some guidelines that help you pick the right solution for your project:

 - Subpages can be as complex as needed and can themselves contain structure fields or subpages if needed.

 - Subpages are probably easier to handle if the sections contain a lot of content.

 - Subpages are by default accessible via their URL.

 - Without a plugin that allows you to skip the title, every subpage needs a title.

 - Store sections in their own sections subfolder.